Electronic-Mango/rss-reader-telegram-bot/README.md

 This way you can provide your own Telegram bot token without modifying project files.
 This can be especially useful when running the bot in a Docker container.

-Most basic custom YAML can contains only Telegram bot token:
+Most basic custom YAML can contain only Telegram bot token:

 ```yaml
 telegram: